 Afghanistan Crisis Appeal

 Oxford Business College joined the residents of Garsington village in Oxfordshire to collect more than £6000 at a charity event for Afghan people.
-The fund raised at this event in the last week of January 2022, was donated to Disaster Emergency Committee’s ‘Afghanistan Crisis Appeal’.
+The funds raised at this event in the last week of January 2022, were donated to Disaster Emergency Committee’s ‘Afghanistan Crisis Appeal’.
 DEC is an organisation that brings together 15 leading aid agencies to raise funds for countries hit by large scale disasters.

 The College also contributes to national charities by raising funds through innovative campaigns.
 These charities include: